Touropia Logo

 Getting to Ait Benhaddou

-- If you don’t fancy doing the long drive in a country you haven’t driven in before, you may be better off taking a sightseeing tour to Ait Benhaddou.
-With an expert guide on hand, you’ll get to see all the fortified village’s main sights as well as visit a traditional Berber house.
+• If you don’t fancy doing the long drive yourself, you may be better off taking a sightseeing tour to Ait Benhaddou.
+You’ll get to see all the fortified village’s main sights as well as visit a traditional Berber house.
+(More info and bookings)